Chart Color Schemes

 Employment performance in Le Hunte - Elliston has been broadly consistent with national averages

-The area has a significant specialization in agriculture, forestry & fishing, with an employment share 2.9 times the regional level.
-However, manufacturing is under-represented, with only 1.6% of Le Hunte - Elliston's workforce compared to 9.3% in Rest of SA.
-Many residents may commute elsewhere for work based on Census data.
-Over a 12-month period ending May-25, employment increased by 3.0% while labour force grew by 4.7%, resulting in an unemployment rise of 1.6 percentage points.
-By comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, and an unemployment increase of 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia suggest that over five years, national employment is expected to expand by 6.6% and by 13.7% over ten years.
-Applying these projections to Le Hunte - Elliston's employment mix suggests local employment should increase by 4.8% over five years and 10.9% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Over the past year, employment increased by 3.0% alongside labour force increasing by 4.7%, resulting in unemployment rising by 1.6 percentage points.
+In comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, and unemployment rose by 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia suggest a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Le Hunte - Elliston's employment mix, local employment is expected to increase by 4.8% over five years and 10.9% over ten years.

 Frequently Asked Questions - Employment